Latest ABPANC-CPAN Practice Tests

 3. Placing the patient in a cool room

-ch of the following is a potential complication associated with airway agement during anesthesia?
+Which of the following is a potential complication associated with airway management during anesthesia?

 Explanation: Airway management is a critical aspect of anesthesia care, and complications can arise during this process.
 Bronchospasm, the constriction of the airway smooth muscles, is a potential complication that can occur during intubation or the administration of anesthesia.
 It can lead to difficulty in maintaining adequate ventilation and oxygenation.
 Prompt recognition and management of bronchospasm are necessary to ensure the patient's airway is protected and oxygenation is maintained.
 The post-anesthesia nurse should be